proxmox/ceph/ceph/src/spdk/dpdk/doc/guides/tools/comp_perf.rst

  ``--compress-level N``: compression level, which could be a single value, list or range (default: range between 1 and 9)

  ``--window-sz N``: base two log value of compression window size (default: max supported by PMD)

+ ``--external-mbufs``: allocate and use memzones as external buffers instead of keeping the data directly in mbuf areas

+ ``--cc-delay-us N``: delay between enqueue and dequeue operations in microseconds, valid only for the cyclecount test (default: 500 us)

  ``-h``: prints this help